-25 1 Introduction
+1 Introduction

-The development of seismic instruments has relied heavily on the continuous development of seismic data acquisition methods (S. Q. Qiao et al., 2018).
-Over the last 80 years, seismic exploration instruments have undergone five major developments: the electron tube (optical spot recorders), transistors (analog tape recorders), conventional digital seismographs (digital tape recorders), 16-bit telemetry seismographs, and 24-bit telemetry seismographs (K. Z. Song et al., 2012).
+The development of seismic instruments has relied heavily on the continuous development of seismic-data acquisition methods (Qiao et al., 2018).
+Over the last 80 years, seismic exploration instruments have undergone five major developments: the electron tube (optical spot recorders), transistors (analog tape recorders), conventional digital seismographs (digital tape recorders), 16 bit telemetry seismographs, and 24 bit telemetry seismographs (Song et al., 2012).
 At the beginning of the 21st century, ION and Sercel launched the IV system and the 400 series of fully digital seismographs, respectively, which were recognized as sixth-generation seismographs in the industry.
 The development of seismic instruments cannot be isolated from the continuous development of seismic-data acquisition methods, combined with the latest technology available at the time.
-Currently, the development of seismographs is highly dependent on the progress of electronic technology (X. Zhao et al., 2015), computer science, seismic exploration methods, intelligent control, network technology (G. Liang and W. Li, 2016), signal processing, and other disciplines (Q. S. Zhang et al., 2012), this development mutually reinforces the progress of the aforementioned disciplines.
+Currently, the development of seismographs is highly dependent on the progress of electronic technology (Zhao et al., 2015), computer science, seismic exploration methods, intelligent control, network technology (Liang and Li, 2016), signal processing, and other disciplines (Zhang et al., 2012); this development mutually reinforces the progress of the aforementioned disciplines.

-The change from analog circuits to digital circuits has significantly increased the sampling accuracy, dynamic range, passband width, and number of data channels (S. Nakagawa, 2011).
-In terms of hardware circuitry, the presence of an analog-digital conversion acquisition chip and the high-performance conditioning filter circuit allows for a theoretical sampling precision of up to 24 bits and instantaneous dynamic range of more than 120 dB.
+The change from analog circuits to digital circuits has significantly increased the sampling accuracy, dynamic range, passband width, and number of data channels (Nakagawa, 2011).
+In terms of hardware circuitry, the presence of an analog-digital conversion acquisition chip and the highperformance conditioning filter circuit allows for a theoretical sampling precision of up to 24 bits and an instantaneous dynamic range of more than 120 dB.
 In terms of software, the automation of instrument operation allows for simple and convenient data processing.

 The integrated framework of the centralized seismograph is usually fixed after entering the digital stage.
-Consider for example engineering seismographs such as SmartSeisST and ES-3000 from Laurel Technologies, whose major structure comprises a sensor (detector) receiving end, a signal conditioning circuit, an analog-digital conversion circuit, a control logic, and a human-computer interface (HCI) along the direction of data flow transmission (S. Mazza et al., 2012).
+Consider, for example, engineering seismographs such as SmartSeisST and ES-3000 from Laurel Technologies, whose major structure comprises a sensor (detector) receiving end, a signal conditioning circuit, an analog-digital conversion circuit, a control logic, and a human-computer interface (HCI) along the direction of data flow transmission (Mazza et al., 2012).
 Therefore, the major structure of the centralized seismograph is relatively stable.
-The difference between various models lies in the auxiliary equipment (printer, built-in GPS, etc.), the channel number of the acquisition circuit, sample performance parameters, or instrument interface (Z. Q. Wu et al., 2011).
-Hence, we can separately package the conditioning circuit, the AD conversion circuit, the logic controller, and the software into a fixed core acquisition system.
+The difference between various models lies in the auxiliary equipment (printer, built-in GPS, etc.), the channel number of the acquisition circuit, sample performance parameters, or the instrument interface (Wu et al., 2011).
+Hence, we can separately package the conditioning circuit, the analog to digital (AD) conversion circuit, the logic controller, and the software into a fixed-core acquisition system.
 In this system, hardware and software can be customized and extended to acquire data via different seismic exploration methods, thus saving plenty of resources in the development of the instrument.

-As is known, ambiguity problem is hard to overcome with single geophysical method.
-Thus, an idea of joint inversion with multiple geophysical methods was introduced and has been proved to be effective.
-Under this circumstance, single instrument which can achieve joint seismic and electrical data acquisition is essential.
+As is known, the ambiguity problem is hard to overcome with single geophysical method.
+Thus, an idea of joint inversion with multiple geophysical methods was introduced and has proven to be effective.
+Under this circumstance, a single instrument which can achieve joint seismic and electrical data acquisition is essential.
 In 2013, the Italian company named P.A.S.I launched the combined imaging system 16SG24-N for engineering seismic and high-density electrical acquisition.
-And the KMS-850 from KMS company can achieve data acquisition of microseismic and multi-functional electromagnetic methods (Q.S.
-Zhang et al, 2012).
-However, the 16SG24-N has already been out of production a couple of years ago and was altered by other instruments with single function.
-Therefore, the idea came up to develop a combined acquisition system with multi function which is easy to use.
+Moreover, the KMS-850 from KMS company can achieve data acquisition of microseismic and multifunctional electromagnetic methods (Zhang et al, 2012).
+However, the 16SG24-N already went out of production a couple of years ago and was altered by other instruments with a single function.
+Therefore, the idea came up to develop a combined acquisition system with multiple functions which is easy to use.